EliotChen8/Characterization-and-Modeling-of-GaN-HEMT/document/markdown/TianyangChen-Doc-Eng.md

   - Cgd0: 93;
   - Cgdpi: 5;

-  ==Concerning discrepancies as these curves do not match the trends presented in the help documentation.==
+  ==FIXME: Concerning discrepancies as these curves do not match the trends presented in the help documentation.==

 - Final analysis according to the help document: